 Medical Policy means the policy and utilization review program guidelines used for this Policy.
-The policy and guidelines are used to determine if healthcare services including medical and surgical procedures, medication, medical equipment and supplies, processes and technology meet the following nationally accepted criteria:
+The policy and guidelines are used to determine if health care services including medical and surgical procedures, medication, medical equipment and supplies, processes and technology meet the following nationally accepted criteria:

-Final approval from the appropriate governmental regulatory agencies;

-Scientific studies showing conclusive evidence of improved net health outcome; and
+- 1. Final approval from the appropriate governmental regulatory agencies; - 2.
+Scientific studies showing conclusive evidence of improved net health outcome; and - 3.
 In accordance with any established standards of good medical practice.

-Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Covered Persons under this Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
-Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider (unless the Out-of-Network Provider has provided you a Balance Billing notice and obtained your consent).
+Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Members under this Policy.
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied.
+Member will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
+Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-Of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+See "Surprise Billing" in this Policy for additional information.

-To maximize your plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider.
+To maximize your plan's benefits, always make sure your healthcare provider is an MHC In-Network Provider..

-Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Policy will pay for Covered Benefits provided by Out-of-Network Providers.
-The Out-of-Network Provider Differential will not apply to Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
+Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Policy will pay for Covered Benefits provided by Out-of- Network Providers.

-Outpatient means treatment or services that are provided when the Covered Person is not confined as a bed patient in a Covered Facility.
+Outpatient means treatment or services that are provided when the Member is not confined as a bed patient in a Covered Facility.
 This includes outpatient treatment at a Covered Facility as well as visits to a Physician or other Covered Providers.